eea/eea.docker.esbootstrap/docs/Api.md

 ```

 ## Short description:
 The indexing of the esbootstrap apps is done with incremental index names.
-The index names have the form: <indexname>_<current_date>.
+The index names have the form: *indexname_current_date*.
 We have two aliases:
-    - latest, which points to the newest index
+    - *latest*, which points to the newest index
-    - prod, which points to the last correct and approved index
+    - *prod*, which points to the last correct and approved index

-The latest alias is automatically moved the the newest index when an update or an update_from_url command is called.
+The *latest* alias is automatically moved the the newest index when an update or an update_from_url command is called.
-The prod alias is set manually with the switch command.
-When switch is called, the prod alias will be moved to point to the same index as the latest alias.
+The *prod* alias is set manually with the switch command.
+When switch is called, the *prod* alias will be moved to point to the same index as the *latest* alias.

 It's also possible to have two applications, one configured to use the latest index and the other one to use the prod index.
 This way we can have:
-- pamdemo.apps.eea.europa.eu will always show the latest index, even if there are problems
+- *esbootstrap_app_demo* will always show the latest index, even if there are problems
-- pam.apps.eea.europa.eu will always show the prod index
+- *esbootstrap_app* will always show the prod index

-The prod alias should only be switched to the latest when pamdemo.apps.eea.europa.eu was tested and approved.
+The *prod* alias should only be switched to the *latest* when *esbootstrap_app_demo* was tested and approved.

 ## Available commands:
-- healthcheck - a quick healthcheck of the app, elasticsearch and the index
+- *healthcheck* - a quick healthcheck of the app, elasticsearch and the index
-- update - trigger a new indexing
+- *update* - trigger a new indexing
-- update_from_url - trigger a new indexing but with a different source for the data
+- *update_from_url* - trigger a new indexing but with a different source for the data
-- cancel_update - cancel the current indexing
+- *cancel_update* - cancel the current indexing
-- status - display the current status of the production and the latest indices
+- *status* - display the current status of the production and the latest indices
-- switch - switch the production index to point to the latest index
+- *switch* - switch the production index to point to the latest index

 ### Healthcheck
 GET /API/v1/healthcheck

-This call:
+This call will:
 - tests if the nodejs app is running
 - tests if connection to elasticsearch is up
 - tests if the index exists